 Each nonprofit organization facilitates their own fundraising efforts.
 We recommend that runners contact nonprofits for specific answers to fundraising questions.
 On average runners can anticipate to raise the following amounts per event:

-Above fundraising goals are based on requirements for official Run for a Reason charities.
+The above fundraising goals are based on requirements for official Run for a Reason charities.
 Fundraising minimums for contributing charities are typically lower due to the exclusion of a race entry in exchange for fundraising.
 We recommend that runners contact their charity of choice directly in regards to specific fundraising related questions.

 Anyone can run for a reason, no matter your cause.
-Please email firstname.lastname@example.org and we will help you get started.
+Please email email@example.com and we will help you get started.
+We are no longer accepting new charities for the 2018 season.

 Contributing charities are traditionally new or first-time participants of the charity program, and are recognized for their fundraising efforts and are a crucial part of the giving community.
 There is no cost involved.
-Race entries are not included and entries much be purchased separately from creating a fundraising page.
+Race entries are not included and entries must be purchased separately from creating a fundraising page.

 Click here for more details.